-All vehicles parked on campus or on campus-owned lots must be registered with Public Safety.
+All vehicles parked on campus or on campus-owned lots must be registered with The One Stop Shop.
 A parking permit will be issued and must be displayed as instructed.
 Vehicles without current permits will receive a parking violation citation.
 All students, faculty and staff are expected to observe campus parking and traffic regulations and posted speed limits.

 Note: Fire zones and parking spaces for the disabled are under the jurisdiction of the Fire Marshall and the Cheltenham Township Police, who frequently patrol campus and issue tickets to illegally parked cars.

 All motor vehicles and bicycles operated on any property of Arcadia University are subject to all provisions, rules, and laws set forth in the Pennsylvania Motor Vehicle Code and Arcadia University Parking Regulations.
 Violation of codes will subject the operator to fines and/or other disciplinary action.

 What Is the Speed Limit?